Tyler O'Neill Player Props: Cardinals vs. Angels

-Tyler O'Neill -- 0-for-2 in his last game -- will be in action for the St. Louis Cardinals against the Los Angeles Angels, with Patrick Sandoval on the hill, on May 2 at 7:45 PM ET.
+The St. Louis Cardinals, including Tyler O'Neill (.219 on-base percentage in past 10 games, 76 points below season-long percentage), battle starter Griffin Canning and the Los Angeles Angels at Busch Stadium, Thursday at 1:15 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Dodgers.
+He had a hitless performance in his previous game (0-for-1) against the Angels.

 Tyler O'Neill Game Info & Props vs. the Angels